Why We Love Paris in the Fall

 3. USEFUL ITEMS TO PACK

-What to wear in Paris in fall season?
-Our top tip is to dress in layers and wear comfortable closed shoes or sneakers (you will walk a lot!).
+What to wear in Paris in the fall?
+Our top tip for a Paris autumn trip is to dress in layers and wear comfortable closed shoes or sneakers (you will walk a lot!).
 Don’t forget to pack a travel umbrella and a light scarf for the seasonal rain and chill.

-Have a look at our packing lists for the Paris fall season, men and women, with some tips for a more local look.
+Have a look at our style guides and packing lists for the Paris fall season – men and women – with some tips for a more local look.

 4. CHECK THE WEATHER FORECAST